mamtajs/Tip-Calculator/README.md

 The following **additional** features are implemented:

 - [x] UI beautification and icon addition.
+- [x] Slider addition for more customized tip percent settings.
-- [x] Tip calculator remembers user settings of tip calculation percent for future use.
+- [x] Remember user settings of tip percent for future use.

 ## Video Walkthrough